Check In Qld privacy statement

 How your personal information is used and/or disclosed

-If required, CHDE will disclose your personal information to Queensland Health who will use your information for the purposes of contact tracing.
+If required, Queensland Health will access your personal information for the purposes of contact tracing.
 For example, your information will be used to contact people if someone at a venue or event they were at tests positive for COVID-19 (or is suspected to have been exposed to COVID-19).

 How your personal information is stored

-Check In App.
+Check In Qld app.
 When you download and first use the Check In Qld app, the app asks you for your full name, phone number and email address.

 Microsoft Azure Cloud Services.
 CHDE manages the storage of your information in encrypted form using Microsoft Azure Cloud Services.
 Microsoft is subject to both Australian and overseas laws that may require the disclosure of your information (in limited circumstances) to government authorities here and overseas.